kuumoneko/music_player/README.md

 # KuumoApp

-> A Windows music player that finds, plays, and downloads songs from YouTube — plus plays your local files.
+> A Windows music player that finds, plays, and downloads songs from YouTube and plays your local files.

 ## Version